fortedigital/EpiCommonUtils/README.md

 Can be placed on property/field of `XHtmlString` type.
 It limits types of content that can be placed in the content (via TinyMCE), similar to Episerver-builtin `AllowedTypesAttribute`.
 Keep in mind that it works for both block and media types.

+#### XhtmlStringAllowedBlockTypes

+Same as `XhtmlStringAllowedTypes`, but restricts only block types, not media.

 ### Editor descriptors

 Additional defined editor descriptors: